How To File A Case Under The Factories Act

 Time Limit for Filing Complaint

-1. For general offences under the Act, the complaint must be filed within 3 months of the date the Inspector came to know of the alleged offence
+1. For general offences under the Act, the Inspector must file the complaint within 3 months from the date they became aware of the alleged offence.

-2. For continuing offences, the limitation period is computed from each point in time the offence continues
+2. For continuing offences, authorities compute the limitation period from each point in time the offence continues.

-3. For disobedience of a written order by an Inspector, the complaint can be filed within 6 months
+3. For disobedience of a written order by an Inspector, the Inspector can file the complaint within 6 months.

 Procedure for Factory in Case of Accidents